google/VoltAir/doc/src/main/Main.md

 VoltAir shows how versatile our LiquidFun tech can be when applied to a consumer application.
 LiquidFun is a C++ 2D physics library based on Box2D that includes high-performance particle simulation.
-It's used a few different ways in the game, as an obstacle for our little robot hero to work around, as a platform that lifts our hero to new heights, and simply as a way to add a moving, splashing graphic touches to levels.
+It's used a few different ways in the game, as an obstacle for our little robot hero to work around, as a platform that lifts our hero to new heights, and simply as a way to add moving, splashing, graphic touches to levels.

 We built the game on top of [QtQuick][], which you can read more about [below](#11).